Villages in Suffolk: 10 of the most beautiful places to live

 Tucked away in the heart of Suffolk, Coddenham is renowned for its excellent countryside walks and picturesque views.
 The Mill Hill walk is a relaxing route that is maintained by village volunteers.
 In the spring you can spot bluebells and snowdrops from the footpath.

-Despite its rural location, Coddenham is just a stone’s throw from the hustle and bustle of Ipswich, so lots of independent shops, bars and restaurants are right on the doorstep.
-But if you don’t want to travel far, Coddenham Food Store provides fresh and locally sourced meats, cheeses, bread and vegetables.
+Despite its rural location, Coddenham is just a stone’s throw from the hustle and bustle of Ipswich, meaning access to the town’s independent shops, bars and restaurants is incredibly easy.
+If you don’t want to travel too far, Coddenham Food Store provides fresh and locally sourced meats, cheeses, bread and vegetables.

 The village has plenty of community spirit and Coddenham Country Club – equipped with darts, pool and snooker – often hosts themed evenings and a beer festival.

 The chocolate box village of Cavendish is nestled in the scenic Stour Valley.
-It is well known for its pretty pink thatched cottages with manicured front gardens amongst the backdrop of St Mary’s church.
+It is well known for its pretty pink thatched cottages with manicured front gardens set against the backdrop of St Mary’s church.

 The local watering hole – The George – is a cosy pub that overlooks the village green.
 There is a delicious a la carte menu and tasty Sunday lunches to feed the whole family at weekends.
 In the summer, villagers can dine al fresco in the sunny beer garden.